 Pharmacists should not alter a prescription written by a physician, except in an integrated practice supervised by a physician or when permitted by state law.

 In order to preserve patient confidentiality the Academy opposes any requirement that a diagnosis be placed on a prescription form.
-(1995) (2011 COD)
+(1995) (April 2014 BOD)

 Share this page